isomerpages/moe-xishanpri/_departments/PHE/Curated Sports Activities.md

 ###         School’s Out, Fun’s In!

-Looking for fun activities to do with your child? where to stay active through ActiveSG’s School Holiday Programme.
+Looking for fun activities to do with your child?
+[Find out]()where to stay active through ActiveSG’s School Holiday Programme.